-The only academic center in the nation devoted to African American poetry
+The first academic center in the nation devoted to African American poetry

 We cultivate, honor, and promote the diverse voices of African American poets by making the genre accessible to a wide audience and collaborating with educational and cultural institutions, literary organizations, and artists.
 A department of James Madison University in Harrisonburg, Virginia, the Furious Flower Poetry Center is committed to being a resource to both the campus and the nation through education, research, and publishing.
 We fulfill our mission by